 You will need to create a new server-side JavaScript file called "server.js".
 It will contain all of your server instantiation and handle your Socket.IO messaging.
 The server.js file will look like this:

-var express = require('express'), app = express(), http = require('http'), socketIO = require('socket.io'), server, io; app.get('/', function (req, res) { res.sendfile(__dirname + '/index.html'); }); server = http.Server(app); server.listen(5000); io = socketIO(server); io.on('connection', function (socket) { socket.emit('greeting-from-server', { greeting: 'Hello Client' }); socket.on('greeting-from-client', function (message) { console.log(message); }); });
+var express = require('express'), app = express(), http = require('http'), socketIO = require('socket.io'), server, io; app.get('/', function (req, res) { res.sendFile(__dirname + '/index.html'); }); server = http.Server(app); server.listen(5000); io = socketIO(server); io.on('connection', function (socket) { socket.emit('greeting-from-server', { greeting: 'Hello Client' }); socket.on('greeting-from-client', function (message) { console.log(message); }); });

 The server.js file is serving up a static html file called "index" when the user navigates to the root directory of the server.
 The html file will handle client-side Socket.IO messaging.
 It will look like this: